-Grandson of race co-founder wins the Iditarod sled dog race
+Iditarod co-founder’s grandson Ryan Redington wins dog race

 Redington will earn about $50,000 for winning.
 The exact amount won’t be calculated until the total number of finishers are known to split the prize purse.

-Besides Redington, the two mushers chasing him to Nome are also Alaska Natives, Pete Kaiser, who is Yup’ik and won the 2019 Iditarod, and Richie Diehl, who is Dena’ina Athbascan.
+The two mushers who were chasing him to Nome are also Alaska Natives, Pete Kaiser, who is Yup’ik and won the 2019 Iditarod, and Richie Diehl, who is Dena’ina Athabascan.

 Redington splits his time between Alaska and Wisconsin.
 He trains his dogs in Brule, Wisconsin, in the fall and winter.
 He races in Alaska and Minnesota beginning in December.
 In the summers, he has a sled dog tour for tourists in the ski community of Girdwood, about 30 miles (48 kilometers) south of Anchorage.